ellelang/LRs/Vocabulary Grocery.md

 - Mm-hmm: yep, that’s right
 - Who is he not to...: who does he think he is by NOT..., does he think he is better than you/more important than you?
 - That’s what I’m saying: exactly, I completely agree

+### 5/6/2019

+LME 83

+**TO LEARN: commercialized, mother-in-law, stay-at-home mom,**

+It’s Americana Monday!
+One of America’s MOST IMPORTANT days is less than one week away.

+It’s this Sunday.
+It’s always the 2nd Sunday in May.
+The original idea was to have a special day to celebrate “the person who has done more for you than anyone in the world”.

+The first American-style Mother’s Day was in 1908.
+It became a national holiday by 1911.
+And it soon became very **commercialized**…NOT the founder’s intention.
+To be “commercialized” means to focus TOO MUCH on **spending money** to celebrate **rather than** focusing on the person and doing something **from the heart**.

+And it is Mother’s Day NOT Mothers’ Day.
+The celebration is for YOUR mother—not everyone’s mother!!
+Focus on your mom!

+Not even your **mother-in-law** (your wife/husband’s mother)!!

+This will be my first Mother’s Day since my mom passed away in February.
+It’ll be a sad day…but I will do something VERY special for her.

+And for all of you.

+I’ll be making a special LME Podcast featuring my mom’s favorite songs.
+Most of the songs were popular in the 60s since she was born in 1949.
+It’s going to be really great and I hope that you all will like it.

+Of course, on YouTube and on iTunes I cannot include the music.
+BUT, if you’re one of our LME members (DDM, PIRF, AE or LME WEEKLY) or a patron, you will be able to download the full version.

+Normally, on Mother’s Day, you MUST buy a card for mom

+And flowers and chocolates are highly recommended, too.
+I bought my mom chocolate covered strawberries last year!!

+Dinner is always a good thing!
+My mom loved Outback Steakhouse!
+What about your mom?

+Mother’s Day and Father’s Day are separate in the USA.
+I think that’s good!
+Moms often spend all their time raising the kids while dads are out working.
+So, moms should get a special day just for themselves!

+I know that nowadays many moms and dads both work—I wish that wasn’t the case.
+That’s just my opinion.
+Mikey is really lucky—his mom is a **stay-at-home** mom and she is terrific.
+I don’t know, but I’m guessing that Mikey has bought his mommy a special gift for Mother’s Day.
+I wonder what is…

+What about in your country?
+When is Mother’s Day?
+Parents' Day?
+What are common gifts?
+What did you do last time?
+PLEASE, if you can, send us pictures!!

+To every mom out there—HAPPY MOTHER’S DAY!!!

+A quick recap: **commercialized****,** **mother-in-law****,****stay-at-home mom**